mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Is it really fear that makes you tick?
 Is everyone really fighting for a chance to live in the desert?"

 Shinna sighed as if to prepare to tell a long story.
 "When I was a young kaln, everything was simple.
 There were good people and bad people.
 Law and lawlessness.
 'Us' and 'them'.
-You may be young for a senator, but you probably know by now that things aren't quite that simple.
+You may be young for a fidelant, but you probably know by now that things aren't quite that simple.
 All your good intentions mean nothing when death is staring you in the eye.
 It could be holding you up by neck with a sword to your chest.
 Or slowly gnawing away at the bones of your starving children.
 Or it could be some weird dark things shutting off your source of warmth and life.
 If in this moment, you have a choice to let a million strangers die or everyone you love, you will always.
 Always.
 Choose the million."

 Melna paused her dressing routine and pondered whether Shinna meant she would save the million or kill the million.
 But she figured it was best if she kept her thoughts on the topic to herself.